Noise Fit, Estimation Error and a Sharpe Information Criterion: Applications

 where $r^j$ is the the excess return of currency $j$, $i^j$ the interest rate and $ma$ denotes the moving average.

-It is intuitive that the additional information provided by including more and more lags diminishes and will at some point be outweighed by the cost in terms of overfitting (noise fit and estimation error).
+It is intuitive that including the current interest rate differential adds value but that the additional information provided by including more and more lags diminishes and will at some point be outweighed by the cost in terms of overfitting (noise fit and estimation error).
 The SRIC derived in the previous section can now serve as a model selection criterion.
-We illustrate this in Figure 9.
-The left hand side shows the cumulative returns of the optimal in-sample combination of the $12$-month trend strategy and carry strategies with up to $2$ lags.
-The right hand side shows the in-sample Sharpe ratio for strategies combining the trend base strategy with up to $5$ lagged carry strategies.
-The in-sample Sharpe ratio increases with the number of parameters, but after correcting for noise fit and estimation error (SRIC) it reaches a peak at $2$ lags.
-That is SRIC would recommend to use a strategy which combines the trend base strategy with the lag $0$ and lag $1$ carry strategy.
+We illustrate this in Figure 7.
+The left hand side shows the cumulative returns of the optimal in-sample combination of the $12$-month trend strategy, the $12$-month carry strategy and carry strategies with up to $2$ lags.
+The right hand side shows the in-sample Sharpe ratio for strategies combining the $12$-month trend strategy with $12$-month carry strategy and up to $4$ lagged carry strategies.
+The in-sample Sharpe ratio increases with the number of parameters, but after correcting for noise fit and estimation error (SRIC) it reaches a peak after inclusion of lag $0$.
+That is SRIC would recommend a strategy which combines the trend base strategy with $12$-month carry strategy and the lag-$0$ carry strategy.